y1hao/kubernetes-the-hard-way-vibe/chapter9/README.md

 This chapter deploys cluster-critical add-ons: CoreDNS for service discovery and Metrics Server for resource metrics.
 All manifests live in `chapter9/manifests/` and are rendered with cluster-specific values (service CIDR, image pins, TLS settings).

+## Status — 2025-10-18
+- CoreDNS and Metrics Server are deployed and healthy; `k top nodes` returns metrics for all nodes.
+- kube-apiserver runs with the aggregation flags, including `--enable-aggregator-routing=true`, and trusts the front-proxy client cert at `/var/lib/kubernetes/front-proxy-client.pem`.
+- `k get apiservice v1beta1.metrics.k8s.io` reports `Available=True`; the aggregation layer is functional.

 ## Prerequisites
 - `chapter5/bin/kubectl` with `chapter5/kubeconfigs/admin.kubeconfig` reaches the cluster API.
 - Chapter 8 networking (Calico) is healthy so pods can schedule and resolve DNS.